 How long do Solar Panels last In the UK?

-Studies show that solar panels typically last between 25-30 years, at which manufacturers would call the optimal rate.
+Studies show that solar panels typically last between 25-30 years.
 Which considering the average life expectancy of a boiler is between 10-15 years, isn’t bad at all!

 Whats happens to solar panels after 25 years